JCGoran/GaPP/README.md

 python3 -m pip install git+https://github.com/JCGoran/GaPP@feature/python3#GaPP
 ```

+Furthermore, if you want to use the MCMC features of the code, you need to additionally install [emcee](https://github.com/dfm/emcee) and [acor](https://github.com/dfm/acor).

-Some parts of the code may not work (Pylint still reports undefined variables), but the examples seem to work fine.
+**NOTE**: some parts of the code may not function (Pylint still reports undefined variables), but the examples seem to work fine.

 ## Contact